elleFlorio/mu-sim/README.md

 - wait for the response of the destinations
 - respond to the requests
 - shut down
 This procedure is not 100% robust, and may lead to a deadlock if there is a failure in one of the destination that is computing a response.
-However, is enough to ensure the scaling (also automatic) of the application.
+However, it is enough to ensure the scaling (also automatic) of the application.

 ##### Fault tolerance #####
 MuSim is not fault tolerant by now and requests may be lost due to failure of MuSim instances.
 Maybe someday I will implement a mechanism to handle failures, but now it is up to you.